-How to find your best custom bike builder
+How to find your best custom bike : Checklist

 1. What tailored bike will suit you?

 Understanding where you want to take your future riding is crucial when choosing a suitable custom bike to last.
-A thorough analysis of your aims and preferences will prioritise the style and potential geometry of bike you’ll need.
+A thorough analysis of your aims and preferences will prioritise the style, material and potential geometry of bike you’ll need.

 Two custom carbon frames by Gianni Pegoretti, DeAnima.
 The left is built for a road rider very petite.
 The right is for a commuter wanting to tackle off-road adventure.
 Both display vastly different geometries.